d4rk-d4nph3/ThirdEye/README.md

 This project requires three values to be set before running:
 - Add your Kolide Access Token
 - Add a list of valid users
-- Add a list of valid locations
+- Add a list of valid locations (like United States, Sweden, etc)

 ```sh
 python3 third_eye.py